github-modules/github-buildpack/README.md

 # Heroku Buildpack for GitHub Authentication

-This is a Heroku buildpack that enables GitHub-authenticated operations within a Heroku dyno.
+This is a Heroku buildpack that enables authenticated GitHub operations within a Heroku dyno.

 It detects a `GITHUB_AUTH_TOKEN` environment variable and creates a `.netrc` file with a GitHub entry.

+It is the soul sister of the [npm Buildpack](https://github.com/zeke/npm-buildpack).

+See the blog post: [npm and GitHub automation with Heroku](http://zeke.sikelianos.com/npm-and-github-automation-with-heroku)

 ## Setup